-Received tax revenues were 97% of budget which is the main difference in budgeted revenue and actual dollars received.
+Received tax revenues were 91% of budget and the IMET unrealized loss are the main difference in budgeted revenue and actual dollars received.
 The expenditures for Library operations were held below budget.
-Certain capital expenditures were postponed, inventories were consumed, and positions were not filled.
-Various contracted services came in under budget.
-Maintenance costs were over budget by 23% due to emergency repair of the slate roof, a sprinkler head break and water damage.
+Slight changes in personnel, inventories consumed, and postposed capital expenditures contributed to keeping expenditures below budget.

-The schedule following, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2014, and a summary of the change in fund balance.
+The schedule following, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2015, and a summary of the change in fund balance.
 One budget amendment was made during the year.